Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Perfect for beginners who want to:

-• Analyze images and get detailed descriptions
+• Analyze images and get detailed descriptions.

-• Create content that combines visual and textual elements
+• Create content that combines visual and textual elements.

-• Build simple multimodal applications without coding
+• Build simple multimodal applications via API.

 Limitations:

-• Expensive for heavy usage ($15-20 per 1,000 image analyses)
+• Expensive for heavy usage.

-• Requires API access (no local deployment option)
+• Requires API access (no local deployment).

 Real-world example: Upload a product image and get a complete product description, SEO keywords, and marketing copy in seconds.

-2. Google Gemini Pro Vision (Best Free Option)
+2. Google Gemini 2.0 (Best Free Option)

 Perfect for beginners who want to: